 PMC Grande Gardens 16km

 This is mod testing terrain, designed specifically to make it easier to test various mods (obviously not terrain mods as... this is... a terrain heh).
 For example simple thing as having vehicle shop real close to fields where to test your implements etc.

 Includes small forest area for logging.
 Grain silo bin with 10,000 liters of all (or at least many) crop types.

 Largest terrain in Farming Simulator history, size 32 kilometers x 32 kilometers.
 Field 1 (field01) : 107,331.031 ha

 This enormous 32km x 32km terrain started as kind of a joke, like would it work, could I do this.
-The goal was never to create properly done terrain with all the sale points, roads, fields and all that, this is more like a technology demonstration that such huge size works, with some limitations like density image low resolution.
+The goal was never to create properly done terrain with all the sell points, roads, fields and all that, this is more like a technology demonstration that such huge size works, with some limitations like density images low resolution.

 This was made using cultivator and fruit density images from 8km terrain so the fields and crop handling is very inaccurate.
 Because of the inaccuracy while this terrain technically does work as proven, it is really not suitable for enjoyable game-play.
-Unless giants fixes their engine to allow better density image accuracy, we are stuck with 16km terrains being the largest enjoyable ones.
+Unless giants fixes their engine to allow better density image accuracy, we are stuck with about 15km - 20km terrains being the largest enjoyable ones.